Doctoral Degree in Communication

-The Ph.D. program features culture and communication applied to three areas of concentration: inter/cultural communication, culture and health communication, and culture and mass communication.
-The doctoral program is designed to prepare individuals for university teaching/research positions or positions in the private/public sector that require the ability to conduct research in applied contexts.
+The Ph.D. program features the study of culture and communication applied to three areas of concentration: critical intercultural studies, health communication, and media studies.
+The doctoral program is designed to prepare individuals for university teaching and research positions or positions in the private and public sectors that require the ability to conduct research in applied contexts.

 The Ph.D.
 Program in Communication requires 36 hours of course work beyond a Master's Degree, plus 18 credit hours for the dissertation.
 Additionally, 12 credits from M.A. programs/other doctoral programs may be transferred to meet UNM requirements.